LeMyst/WikibaseIntegrator/README.md

 The Wikimedia universe currently only support authentication via OAuth1.
-If WBI should be used as a backend for a webapp, the bot should use OAuth for authentication, WBI supports this, you just need to specify consumer key and consumer secret when instantiating wbi_login.Login.
+If WBI should be used as a backend for a webapp, the bot should use OAuth for authentication, WBI supports this, you just need to specify consumer key and consumer secret when instantiating `wbi_login.Login`.
 In contrast to username and password login, OAuth is a 2 steps process as manual user confirmation for OAuth login is required.
-This means that the method continue_oauth() needs to be called after creating the wbi_login.Login instance.
+This means that the method `wbi_login.Login.continue_oauth()` needs to be called after creating the `wbi_login.Login` instance.

 Example: